Top 5 WhatsApp Hacking Methods Hackers Use Every Day

 How it works:

-- Hacker initiates WhatsApp login using your number.
+- Hacker logs into WhatsApp using your number

-- Hacker messages you, pretending it was sent by mistake:
+- Hacker messages you, saying it was a mistake:

-“Oops, I sent you a code by mistake.
-Can you forward it to me?”
+“Oops, I accidentally sent you a code.
+Could you send it to me?”

-- Victim sends OTP → Hacker gains full account access.
+- Victim receives OTP → Hacker gets full access to account.

 Why it works: